terkelg/eliminate/readme.md

 Type: `Promise`

-Deletes directory or file.
+Deletes the directory or file.
-If the directory is a non-empty directory, everything is the directory will be deleted recursively.
+If the filepath is a non-empty directory, everything in it will be deleted recursively.

-#### dir
+#### path

 Type: `String`

-A string file path to delete.
+The file or directory path to delete.

 ## License